Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 Behaviour in relation to fire — “SuperBead” cavity wall insulation does not prejudice the fire resistance properties of the wall.

-Durability — “SuperBead” cavity wall insulation is durable, rot-proof and water resistant.
+Durability — “SuperBead” cavity wall insulation is durable, rot-proof and water-resistant.
 It is sufficiently stable to remain effective as an insulation for the life of the building.

 “SuperBead” cavity wall insulation is up to 20% more efficient than fibre insulation.